DataDog/hiring-engineers/answers.md

 ```

 As a result I was able to see the added tags on the Host Map page in DataDog.
-UI also allowed to add custom tags under the `User` where I added `os:ubuntu` and `email:serge.pokrovskii@gmail.com`
+UI also gives the ability to add custom tags under the `User` and so I added `os:ubuntu` and `email:serge.pokrovskii@gmail.com`

 ![Vagrant Tags](img/host-tags.png)
+#### Windows Server 2019

-With Windows Server I was able to add tags via Data Dog Agent Manager.
+With Windows Server I was able to add tags via the Data Dog Agent Manager.
-I downloaded Datadog installation file for windows [from here](https://docs.datadoghq.com/agent/basic_agent_usage/windows/?tab=gui) and installed it by following prompts, accepting the license agreement and entered Datadog Api Key.
+I downloaded the Datadog installation file for windows [from here](https://docs.datadoghq.com/agent/basic_agent_usage/windows/?tab=gui) and installed it by following the prompts, accepting the license agreement, and entering the Datadog API Key.
-After that I had to launch Datadog manager.
-I opened `Command Prompt` application and ran `"%PROGRAMFILES%\Datadog\Datadog Agent\embedded\agent.exe" launch-gui`
+After that I had to launch the Datadog Manager.
+I opened the `Command Prompt` application and ran `"%PROGRAMFILES%\Datadog\Datadog Agent\embedded\agent.exe" launch-gui`
-As a result a browser window opened with Data Dog Agent Manager
+As a result a browser window opened with the Data Dog Agent Manager
-I selected `Settings` tab and in the list found `tags`
+I selected the `Settings` tab and in the list I found `tags`.
-Added array of tags, clicked `Saved` and `Restart Agent`
+I added an array of tags, clicked `Save` and `Restart Agent`.

 ![Datadog Agent Manager](img/DD-Agent-Manager.png)

 ![Windows Tags](img/windows-tags.png)
+#### Docker

-For Docker to add tags I used REST API.
-I created a script that I rand in my terminal
+For Docker, in order to add tags I used the REST API.
+I created a script that I ran in my terminal
 ```
 curl -X POST "https://api.datadoghq.com/api/v1/tags/hosts/i-0f5bd5bfd76315b1e" \
 -H "Content-Type: application/json" \